ddiLab/SageEdu/camera/readme.md

 * Code that captures frames from the camera using a thread
 * Used in the notebook "StreamWithThreading.ipynb"

+<h2>CameraWaggle.py</h2>

+* Python program that gets the camera stream using the Waggle platform and calculates the FPS

 <h2>sampleVideo.MP4</h2>

 * A short video (approximately 10 seconds long) for use in the videoStream notebook